Automation, Workers, and Event-Driven Workflows

 Redis (the default for production)

 Redis is the most common queue driver for Laravel applications, and for good reason.
-It is fast (operations measured in microseconds), supports blocking pops (workers do not poll), and integrates with Laravel Horizon for monitoring and metrics.
+It is fast (sub-millisecond latency in typical configurations), supports blocking pops (workers do not poll), and integrates with Laravel Horizon for monitoring and metrics.
 We use Redis for the majority of our queue infrastructure.

 The trade-off: Redis is an in-memory store.
 If the Redis instance restarts without persistence configured, queued jobs disappear.
 In production, this means either Redis with AOF persistence, Redis Sentinel for failover, or a managed service like AWS ElastiCache with Multi-AZ.